top of page

 What Is Brainspotting?

-Unlike traditional talk therapy, Brainspotting focuses on bodily sensations and emotional responses to tap into the brain's natural healing abilities.
+Unlike traditional talk therapy, Brainspotting taps into bodily sensations and emotional responses to activate the brain's natural healing abilities.

 How Does Brainspotting Work?